Knickerbocker News

 The founder was Hugh J. Hastings, a young immigrant from County Fermanagh, Ireland, who worked as a reporter for several local newspapers before striking out on his own as a publisher/editor in the newspaper-rich community.
 He gave his newspaper its name in recognition of the region's deep Dutch heritage.
 (Albany began as the Dutch settlement of Beverwyck, then became Fort Orange after the British takeover, and eventually was renamed Albany after the English Duke of Albany.)
 Over the years, Hastings (who became politically influential before eventually selling his company and moving to Monmouth, New Jersey, where he worked as a publisher until his death in a carriage accident) and his successor owners purchased and absorbed numerous competitors, and for decades the publication had the highest daily circulation in New York's Capital Region.

 What came to be called The Knickerbocker News after it absorbed the competing Albany Evening News was sold to the Gannett Corp. in 1928.
 Then, in 1960, Gannett sold it to the Hearst Corporation, the same year in which Hearst sold one of its two Rochester, NY, newspapers to Gannett, in effect giving each communications giant a virtual monopoly in the two respective upstate cities.

-The evening newspaper's last editor was Harry M. Rosenfeld, who had been hired from the editorial staff of The Washington Post by the Hearst Corp. about a year earlier to be editor of that newspaper and its sister publication, the Albany Times Union.
-William M. Dowd, a veteran writer and editor who had been the associate managing editor of Hearst's Baltimore News-American before moving to Albany in February 1977 to oversee The Knickerbocker News' daily operations and wrote an award-winning column that contributed to the publication winning more than 100 journalism awards in its final decade, was its last managing editor.
+The evening newspaper's last editor. albeit for a very brief period, was Harry M. Rosenfeld, who had been hired from the editorial staff of The Washington Post by the Hearst Corp. about a year earlier to be editor of that newspaper and its sister publication, the Albany Times Union.

+William Miles Dowd [born June 13, 1942], a veteran writer and editor who had been the associate managing editor of Hearst's Baltimore News-American before moving to Albany in February 1977 to oversee The Knickerbocker News' daily operations, was The Knick's last managing editor.
+Dowd, who previously had worked with newspapers belonging to the Brush-Moore, Gannett, and Thompson chains, also wrote an award-winning column that contributed to the publication winning more than 100 journalism awards under his supervision in its final decade.

 When The Knickerbocker News staff and resources were folded into the Times Union, under corporate orders no layoffs were made, an unusual decision in an industry in which staffing reductions during mergers had become the norm to cut costs.